FAQs

 Why React Native?

-React Native allows you to create cross-platform applications with Javascript, eliminating the need to deal with separate codebases for Android/iOS platforms.
+React Native allows you to create cross-platform applications with JavaScript, eliminating the need to deal with separate codebases for Web, iOS, and Android.

 React Native lets you build mobile apps using JavaScript — but, unlike other JavaScript app building frameworks, a React Native app is a real mobile app using real iOS and Android native components.
 The tooling and ecosystem around React Native are the best of both worlds — the proven, efficient developer experience of working with React, and the user experience of the native mobile platforms.